List of Air Force Falcons in the NFL draft

 Wide receiver Ernie Jennings was selected by the San Francisco 49ers in the tenth round of the 1971 draft, but had to serve four years before he could join the team; he was cut without playing a game with the 49ers.
 In 1988, defensive tackle Chad Hennings was seen as a potential first-round pick if it was not for his military obligations, which dropped him to the Cowboys in the 11th round; after serving in the Gulf War, he went on to win three Super Bowls with the Cowboys.
 Another Falcon who enjoyed NFL success was defensive end Bryce Fisher, who was picked by the Buffalo Bills in the seventh round of the 1999 draft; he fulfilled his obligations at Pope Field before joining the Bills, and later played in Super Bowl XL with the Seattle Seahawks.

-The most recent Air Force player to be selected is Defensive Tackle Jordan Jackson by the New Orleans Saints.
-He was drafted in 2022 (sixth round).
+The most recent Air Force player to be selected is safety Trey Taylor by the Las Vegas Raiders.
+He was drafted in the seventh round in 2024.